Guías Académicas

 Sistemas de evaluación.

 Exam (80%).
 Students must answer all exam questions at least in their minimum content in order to pass the course.
 The exam will also assess the contents covered in the readings discussed in class.
-If a minimum grade of at least 4 out of 10 is not obtained in the final exam, the student must sit the second examination session, regardless of the marks obtained in the practical classes.
+If a minimum grade of at least 4 out of 10 is not obtained in the final exam, the student must sit the second examination session, regardless of the evaluation obtained in the practical classes.

 Practical activities in class and at home (20%).
-Every week, one hour will be devoted to practical sessions, which students may complete at home within 5 days from their start.
+Every week, one hour will be devoted to practical sessions, which students may complete at home within 3 days from their start.
 Practical activities are compulsory and form an integral part of the final assessment.
-In order for them to be assessed, students must complete a minimum of 20% of the total practical activities planned throughout the course.
+In order for them to be assessed, students must complete a minimum of 80% of the total practical activities planned throughout the course.

 Recomendaciones para la evaluación.